AdaptiveMotorControlLab/CellSeg3D/docs/res/loader_module_guide.rst

 Once you are ready, you can press **Run** to start the review process.

 .. note::
-    You can find the csv file containing the annotation status **in the same folder as the volumes**
+    You can find the csv file containing the annotation status **in the same folder as the labels**

-Review process : interface & functionalities
+Interface & functionalities
 ---------------------------------------------------------------

 .. image:: images/review_process_example.png